bsengine - A derivative option pricing backend

 gloor@node1$ ./bsengine -v c 6024.2 8000 4.0 20.10.2002 500 0.02 0.02

-Here is an example of the semicolon separated data output:
+Example of the semicolon-separated data output:

 22-09-2002;20:08:12;C;6024.20;8000.00;500;28;4.0%;0.03;55.63%;-24.7%;...